StacyWeru/Portfolio/README.md

 * It has a simple layout therefore easy to understand/

 ## Known Bugs
-When resizing the screen,There will be a chane in the beginning flex-container where you'll only be able to read four letters a line.
+When resizing the screen,There will be a change in the flex-container where you'll only be able to read four letters a line.
 ## Technologies Used
 HTML
 CSS